fractaldotbox/ddevkit/README.md

 ## Which frameworks are supported
-- Currently we focus on React with wagmi, but make it framework agnostic and support solid.js is a goal.
+- Currently we focus on React with wagmi, but make it framework agnostic and support solid.js is a goal (reaplcing underlying @radix ui components) .
 - for web framework, next.js is supported for now.
 We will try to align what is supported at shadcdn

 ## How secure is this package?